 3. Technical SEO

 3.1.
-Site load time
+Site Load Time

 Visitors no longer have the patience to wait for pages to load.
-They want the information and they want it right now.
+They want the information, and they want it right now.
 If your web pages take an eternity to load, visitors will abandon your article and move on to the next website offering a similar post.
 Guess what!
 The other sites have immensely optimized their load time.

 The average attention span of individuals is 8 seconds.
 If you grab your visitor’s attention with your metadata, you have less than 8 seconds to prove to them that your web page contains the information they need.
 Your site load time should take more than 2 seconds of that time.

-Several studies have proven that the more mobile-friendly a site is, the more likely it is for their blog or article to be read.
+Some factors influence a greater need for users to check your website or business from a mobile phone.
+Several studies have proven that the more mobile-friendly a site is, the more likely it is for its blog or article to be read.

 3.3.
-Crawl error identification
+Crawl Error Identification

 3.4.
-Keyword cannibalization audit
+Keyword Cannibalization Audit

 Now imagine a situation where the search engine bots constantly alternate between two of those posts.
-It simply means that you’ll be getting less traffic and eventually, lower rankings.
+It simply means you’ll be getting less traffic and eventually, lower rankings.

 3.5.
-Duplicate content audit
+Duplicate Content Audit